OscarJGarzon/Selenium_Maven_TestNG/README.md

 # Selenium TestNG Maven Project

-A sample framework Selenium, Maven, TestNG using Java this project contains some test class for testing a simple navigate and data validation that we can see in the page.
+An example of a framework that uses Selenium, Maven, TestNG using Java, uses a data entry from an excel file, allowing the execution of test cases individually for each record.

 ## Construido con 🛠️